Robswc/fxbg-battle-mapper/README.md

 # Hosted
 `https:\\battle-mapper.herokuapp.com`
+You may have to wait a bit for it to start up if it hasnt been visted in a bit.

 Pushing changes can be done by pushing to the heroku remote main branch after adding/commiting them locally.
 For example pushing from the wip branch: